dustedmtl/lastu/USAGE.md

 The data menu lists the various column hide/show options:
  - `Ctrl-1` to `Ctrl-3`: showing frequency columns
- - `Ctrl-4`: showing columns (morphological features) that can be hiddin
+ - `Ctrl-4`: showing columns (morphological features) that can be hidden
  - `Ctrl-5` to `Ctrl-8`: showing categories

 ### Init file configuration